CyberSoc-Newcastle/sql-injection-competition/README.md

 The application is based on a fictional boat club called 'The Geordie Boat Club'.
 It shows information about the club such as events and their collection of boats.
 Pre-existing members are able to login and access member-only permissions such as search members, rent a boat and view the member motto.
 This application also contains an admin area which allows admins to view the admin motto and view a secure access page only available to admins.

 This application was used as part of a [CyberSoc](https://cybersoc.org.uk/) workshop and competition to practice SQL injection and use SQLMap.
+You can find the questions asked [here](competition/questions.md) and the solutions [here](competition/solutions.md).

 ## How to Run
 ### Requirements